 Tied to Income

 Allotment loans are usually tied to your income, meaning the payments are automatically deducted from your paycheck.
-While this can make it easier to repay, it also means you have less control over your money.
+While this can make it easier for borrowers to repay, it also means you have less control over your money.

 Potential for Scams